 The Biosafety Act provide for measures to regulate activities involving the research, development, production, marketing, transport, application and other uses of genetically modified organisms (GMO) and specified products derived from genetically modified organisms.
 Section 20 states that "(1) A person must not deal with a GMO or GMO product unless:

-- (a) the person is authorised by a permit issued under this Act to deal with the GMO or GMO product; or - (b) dealing with the GMO or GMO product is exempted under section 21;" and - "(2) A permit holder must conduct dealings with a GMO or GMO product in accordance with any limitations or conditions to which the permit is subject."
+(a) the person is authorised by a permit issued under this Act to deal with the GMO or GMO product; or any limitations or conditions to which the permit is subject."